 (f) The participation of commission Members in debates and votes takes place using secure electronic means.

-3. When taking the decision referred to in paragraph 1, the president session shall determine whether the Remote Participation Regime applies to the exercise of commission Members’ rights in plenary only or also in committees.
+3. When taking the decision referred to in paragraph 1, the session shall determine whether the Remote Participation Regime applies to the exercise of commission Members’ rights in plenary only or also in committees.

-4. The president, with the support of the co-vice-presidents, shall also determine how rights and practices which cannot be exercised appropriately without are usually exercised with the physical presence of commission Members are adapted for the duration of the Remote Participation Regime.
+4. The president, with the support of the co-vice-presidents, shall determine how rights and practices which are usually exercised with the physical presence of commission Members are adapted for the duration of the Remote Participation Regime.
 These rights and practices concern, inter alia:

 (a) The manner in which attendance at a session or meeting is counted and the naming conventions are defined;